Rebuilding the R-390A Receivers

 receiver is responding to an input signal on each tuning range.

 Things to do Before Proceeding to the Fixed-IF, Variable-IF and RF Alignments - you should first do your PTO end-point error correction, if necessary (it will be.)
 Be sure that the Calibration Oscillator is set correctly and the Veeder-Root counter is in sync with the PTO (you should have checked both before doing the EPE adjustment.)
 Also, check the Crystal Oscillator output at E-210 and be sure the voltage there is between -3.5vdc and -8.0vdc on the 8mc to 31mc tuning ranges.
 The voltage should appear when the MEGACYCLE knob is on its detent for each band and remember that the receiver must be in Stand By for this test.
 You don't have to check the .5mc to 7mc bands because these crystals and associated oscillator circuits are both fundamentally and harmonically operated and also work in either a double or triple conversion scheme.
 They were actually checked in the higher ranges.
 Be sure your DIAL ZERO is mechanically centered within its approximately one-sixth turn of the KILOCYCLE tuning when calibrated to any XX.000 (or any 100kc marker) on the Veeder-Root counter.

-Error in Army TM 11-5820-358-35 - Field Depot and Maintenance Manual for the R-390A from December 1961.
+Error in Army TM 11-5820-358-35 and more - Field Depot and Maintenance Manual for the R-390A from December 1961.
 Alignment instructions, page 116, paragraph 76b (2) indicates that URM-25 Signal Generator should be tuned to 18.75mc.
 Actually, the correct frequency is 18.25mc.
 This error was very obvious to technicians doing the alignment and is very well known.
 Interestingly, the earlier TM 11-856A Technical Manual for the R-390A has the correct 18.25mc information, so this later error was probably a typo that wasn't caught in proof-reading.
 There are many conflicts in the Army TM schematics due to the reluctance of the Army to change the schematic.
 Instead "NOTE" is placed on the schematic that should guide you to a list of upgrades that changed the schematic or component value.
 Just be aware that if you're troubleshooting to the component level to double-check if a circuit value is in conflict with what is shown on the schematic.

 How to do the Balanced Input Alignment - Make up a test resistance that consists of two 68 ohm 1/2 watt carbon resistors in series.
 Each separate leg of the resistors will push into to each terminal of the Balanced Input Twin-ax connector.
 The junction of the resistors will be connected to the signal generator.
 When performing the alignment of the RF stages first adjust the Balance trimmer on the the RF transformer for the minimum voltage on the DIODE LOAD as read on an (analog) VTVM.
 The Balance adjustment will not reduce the DIODE LOAD voltage to zero - you're setting the Balance trimmer for the minimum voltage.
 Be sure the ANT TRIM is set to 0.
 With the minimum voltage set, now proceed with the RF adjustments for that section of the receiver.
 Recheck the Balance trimmer adjustment after the particular RF section has been aligned.
 The Balance should still be close but will probably need just a slight adjustment for minimum voltage at the DIODE LOAD.
 Recheck the RF alignments - but there should be no significant change and just a slight "tweak" should be all that's required.